otoko13/polluters/README.md

 ## Viewing the project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Install necessary packages by first running `npm install` from the project directory.
 Run the app using `npm run start` in the same directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Run tests using `npm run test`.

+My decision to display the data geographically came from my primary curiosity about the polluters.
+Instinctively, I wanted to see where they were located.
+I therefore used the map as a way of navigating between the data points.

-## Future improvements and enhancements
+## Improvements and enhancements

-As always with coding exercises, you can't do everything you'd love to.
+As always with coding exercises, I couldn't do everything I wanted to.
 Here are a list of improvements I'd make to the design and implementation given more time:

-- utilise the FlexBox within material-UI
+- Implement the comparison charts button, which would open a modal/panel allowing users to select which polluters to compare, and produce bar charts for the fossil fuel production and global emissions data points.

+- This is the first time I've used material-ui (and I used the exercise as a learning experience).
+As such, I probably missed several components I could have used (e.g., Flexbox for layout).
+I always would have utilised more CSS-in-JS opportunities provided by the components.

+- React testing library seems currently incompatible with some of the components rendered by react-simple-maps.
+It would be good to investigate these and add more interactivity tests.

+- I started out sure that Redux would be overkill for such a simple app where most of the data flow is in one direction.
+However, I would investigate its use (having never had an opportunity to use it in a work project before) in setting and retrieving the selected polluter.

-- automate coordinates search using Google Cloud Platform API
+- Automate adding the longitude and latitude data using the Google Maps Cloud Platform API.

-- transform the barrel size as zoom occurs
-- charts explanation
-- plugin issue
-- first time with material ui - classes in js
-- redux
+## Credits

+The oil barrel SVG was adapted from one authored by Alistair, found at  [freesvg](https://freesvg.org/oil-barrel).